jiaqi0510/MAGIC/examples/README.md

 ```
 ### Alternative: Creating Synthetic Data with true DML

-You can also generate synthetic test data with true DMLs:
+You can also generate synthetic test data with true DMLs

 Basic Command:
 ```bash